What is a stop-loss order

-Your broker can be the market maker as well (ie. in case of CFD brokers) and in that case, they can definitely see your stop loss.
+Your broker can be the market maker as well (ie. in case of CFD brokers) and in that case, they can definitely see your stop-loss.
 Sometimes brokers sell this information to high-frequency traders.

 Can other traders see stop-loss?

-Should long term investors use stop-loss order?
+Should long-term investors use stop-loss orders?

 Long-term investors usually don’t use stop-loss because they are less affected by short-term price changes.